opicron/mysticbbs-irc/readme.txt

 Rename config.py.sample to config.py in /scripts/irc/

-(optional)Rename .pushover.sample to .pushover in /scripts/irc/
+(optional)Rename pushover.config.sample to pushover.config in /scripts/irc/

 (optional)if you want to used the pager module enable "enable_pushover = True" in config**